szcompressor/sz/README.md

 This document simply introduces how to install and use the SZ compressor.
 More details can be found in doc/userguide.pdf.

 *OpenCL version can be found in the package, while this is a deprecated code for **GPU**.
-The optimized GPU code (in Cuda and Kokkos) is under developement, to be released later.*
+The optimized GPU code in CUDA can be found at [https://github.com/szcompressor/cuSZ](https://github.com/szcompressor/cuSZ).*

 ## Installation